tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 the application's external PSK usage will typically take precedence over the internal session resumption path.

-Since resumption PSK identity is assigned by the TLS stack implementation, it is RECOMMENDED that these identifiers be assigned in a manner that lets resumption PSKs be distinguished from external PSKs to avoid concerns with collisions altogether.
+Since resumption PSK identities are assigned by the TLS stack implementation, it is RECOMMENDED that these identifiers be assigned in a manner that lets resumption PSKs be distinguished from external PSKs to avoid concerns with collisions altogether.